 Date to SCH: March 2008

-Other Details About Me: I am Intellectually Disabled.
+Other Details About Me: I have an intellectual disability.
 I am outgoing and act as a wonderful “big brother” to the other kids.

 Spread the word, sponsor a child.